OfficeDev/office-js-docs-pr/docs/tutorials/excel-tutorial-open-dialog.md

 ## Test the add-in

-2. Open a Git bash window, or Node.JS-enabled system prompt, and navigate to the **Start** folder of the project.
+1. Open a Git bash window, or Node.JS-enabled system prompt, and navigate to the **Start** folder of the project.
-3. Run the command `npm run build` to transpile your ES6 source code to an earlier version of JavaScript that is supported by Internet Explorer (which is used internally by Excel to run Excel add-ins).
+2. Run the command `npm run build` to transpile your ES6 source code to an earlier version of JavaScript that is supported by Internet Explorer (which is used internally by Excel to run Excel add-ins).
-4. Run the command `npm start` to start a web server running on localhost.
+3. Run the command `npm start` to start a web server running on localhost.
-5. Sideload the add-in using one of the methods described in [Excel add-in quickstart that uses jQuery](excel-add-ins-get-started-jquery.md).
+4. Sideload the add-in using one of the methods described in [Excel add-in quickstart that uses jQuery](excel-add-ins-get-started-jquery.md).
-6. Click **Show Taskpane** on the **Home** menu.
+5. Select **Show Taskpane** on the **Home** menu.
-7. Click the **Open Dialog** button in the task pane.
+6. Choose the **Open Dialog** button in the task pane.
-8. While the dialog is open, drag it and resize it.
+7. While the dialog is open, drag it and resize it.
 Note that you can interact with the worksheet and press other buttons on the taskpane.
 But you cannot launch a second dialog from the same task pane page.
-9. In the dialog, enter a name and click the **OK** button.
+8. In the dialog, enter a name and choose **OK**.
 The name appears on the task pane and the dialog closes.
-10. Optionally, comment out the line `dialog.close();` in the `processMessage` function.
+9. Optionally, comment out the line `dialog.close();` in the `processMessage` function.
 Then repeat the steps of this section.
 The dialog stays open and you can change the name.
-You can close it manually with the **X** button in the upper right.
+You can close it manually by pressing the **X** button in the upper right corner.

     ![Excel tutorial - Dialog](../../images/excel-tutorial-dialog-open.png)

 ## See also